The captivating island of Sardinia is a true Mediterranean gem that holds a secret: its dazzling flamingos!

 Don’t worry if you’re not visiting during this time though as flamingos can be seen in Sardinia easily all year long.

-The best time of day to see flamingos in Cagliari is either early morning or around sunset as this is when the birds are most active.
+The best time of day to see flamingos is either early morning or around sunset as this is when the birds are most active.

 During these times is when you’ll get the chance to see the flamingos flying from one pond to another in search of food.
 This beautiful flight is known locally as the ‘pink mist’.